Toolsets

 - Click Export in the bottom to launch the export modal.

-- In the modal window select the export format: Archive or JSON.
+- In the modal window select the export format: ZIP Archive or JSON.

 - Click Export to generate export file and start downloading.